nixphp/framework/docs/pages/response_handling.md

 # Response Handling

-In PHPico, every route must return a valid HTTP response that implements `Psr\Http\Message\ResponseInterface`.
+In NixPHP, every route must return a valid HTTP response that implements `Psr\Http\Message\ResponseInterface`.

-To make this easy, PHPico provides global helper functions for generating different types of responses.
+To make this easy, NixPHP provides global helper functions for generating different types of responses.

 ---